UABC Library Facebook Blackboard Platform Quehacer Institutional Email University Gazette UABC

 • Diversification of teaching-learning experiences.

-These learning modalities allow the student to select activities for academic credits, which will consolidate their professional profile in the area of interest with the support of the teacher or tutor.
-These may be: Mandatory learning units, optional learning units, independent studies, teaching assistantship, research assistantship, research practice, assistance to extension and linkage activities, and linkage projects with academic credit recognition.
+These learning modalities allow students to select activities for credit recognition that will strengthen their professional profile in their area of interest, with the support of a professor or tutor.
+These may include required courses, elective courses, independent studies, teaching assistantships, research assistantships, research practice, support for extension and community engagement activities, and community engagement projects with credit value.

 Basic knowledge in: